WebberZone/where-did-they-go-from-here/readme.txt

 = 2.2.0 =
 * Features:
 	* New options to show author and date in the list.
 Find it under *Output* tab
-	* New options in widget to show author, excerpt and date
+	* New options in widget to show author, excerpt, date and post types

 * Fixed:
 	* Fixed error message that was generated on activation